 Anecdotal stories from my practice are interesting, and they really bring the point home (forgive the fun” that Acupuncture & Oriental Medicine is an amazing medical system that can be used for so much more than pain syndromes.

-I called Brain’s dad later that night to see how Brain felt.
+I called Brian’s dad later that night to see how Brian felt.
 Apparently, Brian was so excited, he was “running in place”!
-After our first visit, while walking to the car, Brain started saying, “life, life, life, life.”
+After our first visit, while walking to the car, Brian started saying, “life, life, life, life.”
 He was delighted to say “la, la, la” and “light” over the phone to me.

 It was one of the most gratifying moments of my career.

-Brain’s dad gently pressed prescribed acupressure points every night to enhance tongue flexibility and jaw alignment.
-The continuation of Brain’s treatment at home has been an important component of his success.
+Brian’s dad gently pressed prescribed acupressure points every night to enhance tongue flexibility and jaw alignment.
+The continuation of Brian’s treatment at home has been an important component of his success.
 Brain’s vocabulary now regularly includes words like “light” and “life” in addition to words that used to be tricky like “rock” and “right”.
-After seeing Brain a handful of times, I realized him from care, pending an evaluation by his speech therapist.
+After seeing Brian a handful of times, I realized him from care, pending an evaluation by his speech therapist.

-Months later, Brian’s dad told me that the speech therapist was very surprised by the gains Brain had made and saw no reason to continue speech therapy.
+Months later, Brian’s dad told me that the speech therapist was very surprised by the gains Brian had made and saw no reason to continue speech therapy.